SSS135/pytorch-rl-kit/README.md

 ## Training

-Training does not print any information to console, only available output is TensorBoard logs.
+Training code does not print any information to console, only available output is TensorBoard logs.

 #### Classic control
 `CartPole-v1` for 500K steps without CUDA (`--force-cuda` to enable it, won't improve performance)